gilbertouk/be-events-platform/README.md

 ### Hosted version

-Link to the hosted version of the API below with available endpoints.
+Link to the hosted version of the API below.

+<a href='https://be-events-platform.onrender.com/api/v1' target="_blank">https://be-events-platform.onrender.com/api/v1</a>

+Link to the Front-End project below.

-<a href='https://be-events-platfrom.onrender.com/api/v1' target="_blank">https://be-events-platfrom.onrender.com/api/v1</a>
+<a href='https://github.com/gilbertouk/fe-events-platform' target="_blank">https://github.com/gilbertouk/fe-events-platform</a>

 ## How to initialize this project